 - Improperly stored or handled bedding may contain mites, mold, bacteria or other pathogens.

-- Our Bedding guide is a thorough review of the various types of bedding commonly used in the hedgehog community.
+- Our Bedding Guide is a thorough review of the various types of bedding commonly used in the hedgehog community.
 The most common forms of bedding are wood products, paper products, and fabric liners.

 - Unfortunately the perfect bedding has yet to be found, but your pet will certainly benefit from a wise bedding choice.

-- One of the most common causes of accidental death with hedgehog is false hibernation due habitat temperatures that are too cool.
+- One of the most common causes of accidental death with hedgehog is false hibernation due to habitat temperatures that are too cool.

 - Hedgehog breeders across the country and around the world recommend slightly different acceptable temperature ranges.

 - Most breeders would agree that 75-80° F is good range for pet hedgehogs and most hedgehog breeders and enthusiasts will acknowledge that hedgehogs seem to thrive at warmer temperatures.
 (See our Temperature Requirements article for more information on this topic.)